cyphercrescent/sepalsolver-doc/docs/source/Math.rst

       | PopulationSize:  Optional.
 Specifies the population size for population-based algorithms (e.g., genetic algorithms).
       | LMUpdate:  Optional.
 Specifies the update strategy for the Levenberg-Marquardt algorithm.
    Returns:
-       An instance of <c>Optimizers.Set</c> containing the configured optimization settings.
+          Information about the problem solved like, number of iteration, number of function call and other estimated parameters.
    Example:
        Considering the optimization  of Rosenbrook function below, we can configure an optimization setting with custom tolerances and display enable.
-When the display is set as true and run the optimizers of solvers, the number of iteration, function evaluation and other estimated parameters are displaced which give a user insight about the activities that takes inside the method during and after runtime.
+When the display is set as true and run, it displaced information like number of iteration, number of function call and other estimated parameters.
+This displaced information gives a user an insight about the activities that takes inside the method during and after runtime.

        .. code-block:: CSharp